 Mineral extraction has long been accompanied by social protest.
 Historically, such protest hinged mostly around the relationship between capital and labour.
-Though often supported by political activists, such protest was led largely by union and worker organisations.
+Though often supported by political activists, such protest was led largely by union and worker organizations.
 Arguments revolved around workplace conditions, the distribution of surplus and the social relations governing ownership.
 The scale and target audiences of such arguments were local and at most national.
-At times, the process of organising around these arguments led to the emergence of national mineworkers' unions that became important forces of national political change (as in Bolivia in the 1950s).
+At times, the process of organizing around these arguments led to the emergence of national mineworkers' unions that became important forces of national political change (as in Bolivia in the 1950s).

-If we consider David Harvey's distinction between capital accumulation nourished by exploitation, and capital accumulation through dispossession (Harvey, 2005), these were protests over relationships of exploitation in which workers sought higher wages, shorter working days, and shares in profits or ownership.
-Such protests certainly continue through to the present and recent rises in mineral prices and company profits have introduced new vigour into some workers' organisations otherwise weakened or disarticulated by neoliberalisation and mine privatisation.
-However, the shifting and expanding geographies of mineral investment outlined in previous sections have elicited different forms of protest that articulate a range of concerns about environment, human rights, identity, territory, livelihood, and nationalism.15
+In the language of David Harvey's distinction between capital accumulation nourished by exploitation, and capital accumulation through dispossession (Harvey, 2005), these were protests over relationships of exploitation in which workers sought higher wages, shorter working days, and shares in profits or ownership.
+Such protests certainly continue through to the present and recent rises in mineral prices and company profits have introduced new vigour into some workers' organizations otherwise weakened or disarticulated by neoliberalization and mine privatization.
+However, the shifting and expanding geographies of mineral investment outlined in previous sections have elicited different forms of protest that articulate a range of concerns about environment, human rights, identity, territory, livelihood and nationalism.

 These protests differ from workplace struggles in various ways.
 One relates to the issues at stake.
-These struggles are frequently over the meaning of development, rather than simply over the distribution of rent, and the actors involved assume more hostile positions vis-à-vis mining, arguing that extraction should simply not occur in a particular place, or even not at all.
-These can become struggles against development oriented towards economic growth, and for development as a process that fosters more inclusive
+These struggles are frequently over the meaning of development rather than simply over the distribution of rent, and the actors involved assume more hostile positions vis-à-vis mining, arguing that extraction should simply not occur in a particular place, or even not at all.
+These can become struggles against development oriented towards economic growth, and for development as a process that fosters more inclusive (albeit smaller) economies, respects citizenship rights, demonstrates environmental integrity, and allows for the co-existence of cultures and localized forms of territorial governance (c.f.
+Escobar, 1995).